iamkirankumaryadav/Prompt-Engineering/README.md

 1. **Token:** A unit easily understood by a language model.
 2. **Tokenization:** The mechanism to split the inputs into tokens.
-3. **Completion:** The Language model takes a prompt and creates a completion by constantly predicting the next token.
+3. **Completion:** The language model takes a prompt and creates a completion by constantly predicting the next token.

 ### Prompting
 - The process of providing specific **instructions** (prompts) to receive new information or to achieve the desired outcome on a task.
 - When we write a prompt for a GenAI tool, we give it a series of inputs and tell it what we want it to generate.
-- Some GenAI tools can generate text or images, while others generate video, audio, or code.
+- Some GenAI tools can only generate text, while others generate image, video, audio, or code.
 - Prompting is both an art and a science.
 To get the best results we need to be precise in defining what we need.
 - Providing context and setting parameters will get you the best output from GenAI.